Dental Implants: the ultimate natural-looking tooth replacement

 A dental implant is often regarded as being the gold standard for replacing missing teeth in the most natural way possible.
 The implant is placed in the jaw during a small surgical procedure.
 After placement and sufficient healing time, a crown is placed on top.
 To fill larger spaces, multiple implants can be placed before a bridge is added.
 This approach can be used to replace a full denture, giving you the look and function of your original full set of teeth.
 Dental implants can also be used to support and stabilize full dentures, eliminating many of the problems frequently experienced by denture wearers.What Is a Dental Implant?

-A dental implant artificially replaces your tooth root, and is used to support a crown, bridge, or denture.
-Conventional implants consist of three separate parts; the titanium implant post which is inserted into your jawbone, the abutment that is attached to the post, and which provides an anchorage point for the restoration, and the actual restoration.
-There are many different implant systems, and the choice can depend on the amount of bone in your jaw, and the type of restoration being placed.
+A dental implant artificially replaces your tooth root and is used to support a crown, bridge, or denture.
+Conventional implants consist of three separate parts: the titanium implant post inserted into your jawbone, the abutment attached to the post providing an anchorage point for the restoration, and the actual restoration itself.
+There are many different implant systems, and the choice depends on the amount of bone in your jaw and the type of restoration being placed.

 You will need to have a small surgical procedure to place the implant, after which it will need to be left to heal or to ‘osseo integrate’ with your natural bone.
 The titanium post is specially treated to encourage the growth of new bone cells on and around the post, and once osseo integration has occurred, your implant should be strong and stable, and able to support the final restoration.